seed-hypermedia/mintter/README.md

 ### Deploy a Group Site

-To deploy a group into a site, make sure you have a domain name and a server with at least 1GB RAM and 512MB free space in root partition.
-Run the following command in the server:
+To deploy a group into a site, make sure you have a domain name and a server with the following requirements:
+1. At least 2GB RAM
+2. Al least 512MB free space in root partition.
+3. Port 56000 open so the p2p connections can reach the server.

+After checking that, run the following command in the server:

 ```shell
 sh <(curl -sL https://go.hyper.media/website_deployment.sh) https://example.com